How Often Do You Have Your Dog Vaccinated?

 This is a case of a severe reaction called vaccine-induced meningoencephalomyelitis, caused to a rabies booster jab that happened in January 2012 and is ongoing.
 Click HERE

-Having said that, lots of research, especially from USA points to vaccines lasting at least seven years and sometimes life.
+Research, especially from USA and the World Small Animal Veterinary Association (WSAVA) points to vaccines lasting at least seven years and sometimes life.
 Yet we often vaccinate yearly or vaccinate for diseases that are rare.
-Arthritis, Allergies (both food and skin), Cancers, Thyroid Dysfunction, Behavioural Problems and Immune System Breakdowns, have been laid at the doorstep of the vaccines that are supposed to protect our pets.
+Arthritis, Allergies (both food and skin), Cancers, Thyroid Dysfunction, Behavioural Problems and Immune System Breakdowns, have been laid at the doorstep of the vaccines, that are supposed to protect our pets.

 Let me state clear and loud.
 I am not a Vet and I am not against vaccinations.
 I am against unnecessary vaccinations, that could be doing more harm than good.
 I believe that all puppies must be vaccinated and boosters should be repeated at one year old.
 After that I have choice of vaccinating every three or four years (BVA), or having titer tests done to check the dogs immunity.